plazajan/Kepler-World/README.md

 Kepler's World

-A simple simulation of movements of celestial bodies around the Sun for the purpose of studying Kepler's laws and how they emerge from Newton's law of gravity.
+A simple simulation (in Python) of movements of celestial bodies around the Sun for the purpose of studying Kepler's laws and how they emerge from Newton's law of gravity.
 Designed for high school students or lower level undergraduate students.